 - A passcode, generated by an application or shared via SMS, email or app.

-- EDR is a solution that continuously monitors to detect and respond to attacks on end point devices e.g., anti-virus software.
+- EDR is a solution that continuously monitors detects and responds to attacks on end-point devices e.g., anti-virus software.

-- Secure, encrypted backups, stored in a separate and secure location.
+- Secure, encrypted backups, are stored in a separate and secure location.

 - Tested (monthly) for successful recovery from your backup.

-- Information security mechanism that safeguards and controls identities with special access or capabilities beyond regular users.
+- An information security mechanism that safeguards and controls identities with special access or capabilities beyond regular users.

-- Runs on the principle of “least privilege” or “zero trust”, ensuring users only have they access they need to do their job.
+- Runs on the principle of “least privilege” or “zero trust”, ensuring users only have the access they need to do their job.

-- Continuous monitoring will allow you to detect a cyber attack in a timely manner.
-Software and applications are used to identify an unusual or malicious activity on your network and notify you in real time.
-Some solutions can take action without human intervention.
+- Continuous monitoring will allow you to detect a cyber attack on time.
+Software and applications are used to identify unusual or malicious activity on your network and notify you in real time, and some solutions can take action without human intervention.

-- Scanning of inbound and outbound email for undesired content, categorising (e.g., spam, junk, virus, and malware) and taking specific actions (e.g., block, delete, move to junk).
+- Scanning of inbound and outbound emails for undesired content, categorising (e.g., spam, junk, virus, and malware) and taking specific actions (e.g., block, delete, move to junk).

 - Web filtering is restricting access to certain websites or those that have malicious content.